laxmi1707/IRS-MR-CV-Recommender-System/README.md

 The system combines:

 - **NLP-based feature extraction** such as parsing, entity detection, and semantic similarity
+- **Eligibility check** only applicable candidates for JD should be scored
 - **Rule-based and ML-based scoring** for structured candidate evaluation
 - **Optimization using Genetic Algorithm (GA)** for tuned ranking weights
 - **RAG-based explanation support** for transparent candidate justification